mo-hak/mangrovelocal-main/IMPLEMENTATION_REPORT.md

 - **Withdraw Funds**: `withdrawFunds()` with amount validation
 - **Parameter Modification**: `setStepSize()`, `setGasreq()`, `setGasprice()`
 - **Full Withdrawal**: `retractAndWithdraw()` for complete position closure

+At its core, Mangrove operates is an order book decentralized exchange where liquidity is not locked, and a "smart offer strategy" dictates how that liquidity behaves.
+Unlike traditional DEXs that lock up liquidity, Mangrove's offers are essentially promises to trade, allowing Makers(liquidity providers) to build custom strategies.
+For ex- A Maker can keep their assets productive in other protocols and as soon as a Taker comes to take the prommised offer, Maker's liqudity will be sourced Just-in-Time from other protocols.
+Kandel is another powerfull strategy discussed later.

+This is possible because of "smart offers" which allows arbitrary smart contract code to be attached to an offer.

+Offers are organized into offer lists (unlike traditional two way orderbook) with each market having two such lists: one for "asks"(e.g., selling WETH for DAI) and one for "bids" (e.g., selling DAI for WETH).
+Within an offer list, offers are grouped by ticks, which represent discrete price levels.
+The price is derived from the tick, and offers at the same tick are executed in a First-In, First-Out order.

+With smart offers, Makers can include defensive code to cancel a trade if market conditions have become unsatisfactory.
+But what if everyone makes empty promises, and the offers in the book are all meant to fail?

+Provisions: Ensuring the Credibility of Offers
+A critical component of the Mangrove engine is the provision system, which is designed to address the potential issue of "empty promises"—offers that are posted but are intended to fail.
+To ensure that the offers on the order book are credible, Makers must deposit a provision in the native token.
+This provision acts as a form of collateral.
+If an offer fails to execute when a Taker attempts to fill it, a portion of this provision, known as the bounty, is paid to the Taker as compensation for the wasted gas fees.
+This creates a financial disincentive for Makers to post frivolous or unreliable offers.

+Provision Calculation
+The amount of provision required for an offer is calculated based on the gas required for the offer's execution (gasreq) and the prevailing gas price on Mangrove.
+The formula is: